caseyanderson/physcpu1/_posts/labs/2019-01-12-analog-digital-signals.md

 * [Adafruit HUZZAH32](https://www.adafruit.com/product/3591)
 * [USB cable - USB A to Micro-B - 3 foot long](https://www.adafruit.com/product/592) (or similar)
 * 1x Breadboard
-* 1x Potentiometer
-* 1x LED (w/ 1x Resistor [220, 270, 330])

 ## GPIO

 ![]({{site.url}}/assets/feather_gpio.jpg)

-The HUZZAH32 has a variety of pins, each of which perform different functions.
-For example, last week we looked at `3V` and `GND`, pins which give us access to the power and ground on the HUZZAH32 respectively.
+The ESP32 has a variety of pins, each of which perform different functions.
+For example, last week we looked at `3V` and `GND`, pins which give us access to the power and ground on the ESP32 respectively.

 The photo above highlights a number of pins that do not have a single function and are instead referred to as `General Purpose Input/Output` (or `GPIO`) pins.
 Note: it is normal to have to consult a datasheet in order to identify pin functionality.